Mixing Dining Chairs And Stools: Our Tips

-are already two of the most important decisions when designing a home, but what if your kitchen and dining space are connected?
+are already two of the most important decisions when furnishing a home, but what if your kitchen and dining space are connected?

 Before mainstream architecture and design started leaning towards open concept homes, the stool and the dining chair were often separated by rooms.
 Today, more and more people are opening up their homes, knocking down their walls, and designing to create a welcoming and social space, and we’re all about it.
 But what does it mean for stools and dining chairs?

 Finding the balance between mixing and matching is harder than it sounds, but when you get it right, it’s like magic!
 In our opinion, it works best when you mix some elements and match others.

-It doesn’t always have to be one mix and one match.
-In this project, we matched textures and shapes for both the stool and chair but mixed up the colors.
-The larger chairs on the ends pull more of the color elements from the stool, but it’s still different enough to bring contrast.
+In our Cove Remodel dining and kitchen space, the larger chairs on the ends pull more of the color elements from the stool, but it’s still different enough to bring contrast.

-When doing a bold texture like leather on one set of seating, we typically avoid doing the same on the other.
-This combination works because the pairs both have modern style elements, but the textures bring enough contrast to keep things interesting.
+In our Northridge Remodel, this dining and stool combination works because both have modern style elements, but the textures bring enough contrast to keep things interesting.

 Still looking for inspiration?
 Keep scrolling for a few more stool and dining chair combinations: